 Electrical resistivity is a property of interest in the case of refractories used in the construction of structures in which electrode heating systems operate, such as electric furnaces for melting glass.
 In these cases, in fact, in order to concentrate the flow of current in the melt as much as possible, and thus minimise dispersion in the structure of the furnace, it is important for the resistivity of the refractories to be orders of magnitude greater than that of molten glass.
 The measurement can be made in a temperature range of up to 1650°C, and for alternating currents with frequencies ranging from 50Hz to 1MHz.

-Fusedcast AZSessudation
+Fusedcast AZS

 For AZS fused-cast refractories, typically used in the construction of glass furnaces’ melting tanks and superstructures, or for the checker-packs of their regenerators, Stazione Sperimentale del Vetro offers a complete range of services of thermophysical characterization, based on ISO, ASTM, CEN, etc standards, or on technical procedures developed by the ICG technical committee “TC11: Refractories for glass melting furnaces”.